Content Hub

 Understanding Serialization and Replication

-Although serialization processes (such as REST) are commonly used to send data from one website to another website, using these processes may not the correct approach.
+Although serialization processes (such as REST) are commonly used to send data from one website to another website, using these processes may not be the correct approach.
 Examples of issues that may occur include the following:

 • Drupal’s REST resources produce entities that are not syndicated when unpublished translations are edited, resulting in data loss on subscribing websites.
 This happens when REST performs an entity access check and misinterprets the edit actions as a complete removal of data.